tcoxon/zosoko/README.md

 * Profiling indicates the slowest part is PuzzleMap.getPlayerSpacePartition().
   The use of this can be eliminated entirely by implementing the suggestions in PlayerCloud, or maybe there is a way to speed it up?
-* After that is Coords.add, which must mean that there are no further bottlenecks.
+* After that is Vec2I.add, which must mean that there are no further bottlenecks.
 * See if making FarthestStateFinder.go return a set of states would make the default scoring metric work better.